Welcome to Canberra City Farm

 Regular Events

-Monthly Plant Clinics will be held at the Monthly Mingles.
+Plant Clinics will now be held at the weekend working bees.
 If you have been having problems trying to identify pests and diseases which are affecting your garden plants and you don’t know how to deal with them, then a visit to the plant clinic may help.
 If your plants are not thriving in your soil, perhaps you need some advice on how to make you soil more plant friendly.
 All gardening questions are welcome.
-Plant Clinics are held on the first Monday of every month, 10am to midday.
 Keith Colls will be happy to answer any of your gardening questions.
 PLEASE NOTE, if you are bringing diseased plant material or pest insects from home please ensure they are in a sealed plastic bag or glass bottle so they do not contaminate the City Farm gardens.